wenzel-felix/terraform-hcloud-rke2/README.md

 There are no special prerequirements in order to take advantage of this module.
 Only things required are:
 * a Hetzner Cloud account
 * access to Terraform
+* (Optional) If you want any DNS related configurations you need a doamin setup with cloudflare and a corresponding API key

 ## 🚀 Usage